jtessler/studio-multiplayer-game/README.md

 ```

 Then create a component to run your game.
 Using the `mygameid` example above,
-we must create `src/MyGameComponent.js` (shown below).
-Feel free to copy this
+we must create `src/game/mygame/MyGameComponent.js` (shown below).
+Feel free to
-template for your own game.
-Notice how it uses the following properties to
+copy this template for your own game.
+Notice how it extends from
-access important game session data:
+`GameComponent` and uses the following functions to access important game

-  1. `this.props.match.params.id`: The session ID from the URL
+session data:

+  1. `this.onSessionDataChanged(data)`: Called whenever the session data stored
+     at `/session/<id>/` changes (passes said `data` as the argument)
+  1. `this.getSessionDatabaseRef()`: Returns a Firebase real-time database
+     reference to the current session data, i.e. `/session/<id>/`
-  1. `this.props.location.state.id`: Another way to access session ID (same as
+  1. `this.getSessionId()`: Returns the current session ID as stored in
-     above)
+     Firebase
-  1. `this.props.location.state.users`: Array of user UIDs currently playing
+  1. `this.getSessionUserIds()`: Returns the list of user IDs connected to the
+     current session
+  1. `this.getSessionCreatorUserId()`: Returns the user ID of the one who
+     created this current session
-  1. `this.props.location.state.creator`: The user UID of the game session
+  1. `this.getMyUserId()`: Returns the user ID of the current user, i.e. YOU
-     creator

-It also references the following [Firebase Realtime Database][firebase-db]
+All of the above functions are accessing the [Firebase Realtime
-path: `"/session/<session-id>"`.
-This is the database shared with all users
+Database][firebase-db] path `/session/<session-id>`.
+This is the database
-playing the current game session.
+shared with all users playing the current game session.

 ```
-import React, { Component } from 'react';
+import GameComponent from '../../GameComponent.js';
 import UserApi from './UserApi.js';
 import firebase from 'firebase';

-export default class MyGameComponent extends Component {
+export default class MyGameComponent extends GameComponent {

-  componentWillMount() {
-    // Listen for changes to your game data. var id = this.props.match.params.id;
-    var sessionDatabaseRef = firebase.database().ref("/session/" + id);
-    sessionDatabaseRef.on("value", (snapshot) => {
+  onSessionDataChanged(data) {
-      // TODO: Do something with your new game data! console.log("Game data updated", snapshot.val());
+    // TODO: Do something with your new game data! console.log("Game data updated", data);
-    });
   }

-  componentWillUnmount() {
-    // Stop listening for changes.
-    var id = this.props.match.params.id;
-    firebase.database().ref("/session/" + id).off();
-  }

   render() {
-    var id = this.props.match.params.id; // Or: this.props.location.state.id
+    var id = this.getSessionId();
-    var users = this.props.location.state.users.map((uid) => (
+    var users = this.getSessionUserIds().map((uid) => (
       <li key={uid}>{UserApi.getName(uid)}</li>
     ));
-    var creator = UserApi.getName(this.props.location.state.creator);
+    var creator = UserApi.getName(this.getSessionCreatorUserId());
     return (
       <div>
         <p>Session ID: {id}</p>